 How Can Yoga Help?

 How does yoga help us in creating a green planet?
 Yoga, in fact, teaches us about healthier food alternatives without polluting the planet.
-Those who are open to the idea can opt for a diet that is for the most part plant-based.
+Those who are open to the idea can opt for eating that is for the most part a plant based diet.
 When you eat plant-based food, your body becomes healthier.
 Also, you will find more ways to grow and plant seedlings for making a greener earth.
 As a result, the substantial CO2 in our global environment will gradually decrease.

 In addition, modern yoga teaches us to opt for organic food options.
 If each one of us ate an organic diet, the demand of organic produce would be high.
 This would eventually decrease the use of genetically altered and chemically treated food.
 Let’s face it, the use of pesticides and chemicals are a big part of contemporary agricultural techniques, and deplete the natural resources of our world.
 Additionally, some of today’s health problems can be traced back to the consumption of chemically and genetically altered food.